codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

       --provider string            The git provider, one of: gitea|github --repo string                Repository URL [GIT_REPO]
-      --version string             The runtime version to install, defaults to latest
+      --version string             The runtime version to install, defaults to latest --wait-timeout duration      How long to wait for the runtime components to be ready (default 8m0s)
 ```

 ### Options inherited from parent commands